grandeljay/grandeljay-suggest-post-tags/README.md

 # Suggest Post Tags

-The Suggest Post Tags plugins helps you reduce the amount of tags you are using by suggesting similar, existing tags.
+The Suggest Post Tags plugin helps you reduce the amount of tags you are using by suggesting similar, existing tags.

 ## How it works